-Select which users can authenticate to your Secure Remote Access Appliance.
-Allow all users allows anyone who currently authenticates via your KDC.
+Select which users can authenticate to your BeyondTrust Appliance B Series.
+Allow all users allows anyone who currently authenticates via your Key Distribution Center (KDC).
 Allow only user principals specified in the list allows only user principles explicitly designated.
 Allow only user principals that match the regex allows only users principals who match a Perl-compatible regular expression (PCRE).

 If unchecked, all configured Service Principal Names (SPNs) for this security provider are allowed.
 If checked, select specific SPNs from a list of currently configured SPNs.